Suresh-Shrestha1/Class-12_PHP/README.md

 # PHP Programs Collection

-This folder contains a collection of simple PHP programs demonstrating basic programming concepts such as loops, conditionals, arrays, and user input.
-Each file is a standalone script that can be run using the PHP CLI.
+This repository contains a set of beginner-friendly PHP scripts that demonstrate fundamental programming concepts such as loops, conditionals, arrays, and user input.
+These are standalone CLI-based scripts — great for learning and practicing PHP basics.

 ## File Descriptions